Columns: No Margins, No Limits, No Kidding!

 DRUG SIDE EFFECTS: PET PRESCRIPTIONS

-For countless years, veterinarians have dispensed drugs for my pets and not one has ever said "Look for these possible side effects from this medicine."
+So for countless years, veterinarians have dispensed drugs for my pets and not a single one has ever said "Look for these possible side effects from this medicine."
 A few years ago laws were passed that required pharmacists to give out printed matter that included a list of side effects with any medication that they dispensed.
 They are commonly called Prescription Inserts {Ref #1} or technically, CIS, Client Information Sheets.

 So why are veterinarians exempt from advising of allergic reactions or overdose risks, especially since they are both doctor and pharmacist?